 Dear all our valued clients and pets,

-Thank you for your patience in these extraordinary times.
+Thank you all for your patience and understanding in these extraordinary times.
 We understand your frustration at this time, so please let us explain what we are doing and why.

-We have been working very hard behind the scenes to get as many processes in place in order to support you and your pets.
+We have been and will continue to work very hard behind the scenes to get as many processes in place in order to support you and your pets.

 We have a number of primary goals, namely:

-- To provide emergency care for all sick and injured pet and wild animals - the health and welfare of all animals are of paramount importance
+- To continue to provide emergency care for all sick and injured pet and wild animals - the health and welfare of all animals are of paramount importance.

-- To ensure all essential medications and food are able to be collected
+- To ensure essential medications and food are able to be collected.

 We are striving to continue to provide an emergency service for sick and injured pets.
 We are also striving to maintain provisions of emergency medications and food, both of which are essential items.
 As a community based small practice we feel morally obliged to act within the government guidelines and rules to the absolute best of our ability.
 The whole practice has been involved in making the best decisions for our client and pets.
 However, we all know how much strain the NHS has upon it and the lengths it has had to go to, cancelling and postponing important procedures and services.
 We are trying to support all the efforts of our government, our health services and other emergency and key workers by abiding to the rules and recommendations that have been set.
 We really feel we need to think twice about non-essential journeys and contact to not only protect our staff, our clients but the wider community.